 Gone are the days of turning on HBO on a Saturday night and watching the best fighters in the world.
 Gone are Showtime, USA Network’s Tuesday Night Fights, ABC’s Wide World of Sports — the platforms where generations of fans fell in love with this sport.
-ESPN just walked away from Top Rank after eight years.
-For the first time in modern history, no major boxing promotion has a linear television deal in the United States.
+But after a bleak stretch that saw ESPN walk away from Top Rank and left the sport almost entirely dependent on streaming, boxing’s broadcast landscape is healthier than it’s been in years.

-The sport now lives across a half-dozen streaming platforms, and which one you need on any given Saturday depends on which promoter is running the card.
+The sport now lives across nearly a dozen platforms, and which one you need on any given Saturday depends on which promoter is running the card.
 This guide covers all of them — the major platforms and the independent streamers that most fans don’t know exist.
 Bookmark it.
 We update it when deals change.

 DAZN